-A taster is a period of time, usually 2-5 days, spent in a specialty in which the Foundation trainee has not previously worked, which enables the development of insight into the work of the specialty and which promotes careers reflection.
+A taster is a period of time, usually 2-5 days, spent in a specialty in which the Foundation doctor has not previously worked, which enables the development of insight into the work of the specialty and which promotes careers reflection.

 Please note - Severn does not currently operate a 'register' system for tasters.